-The afternoon is an assortment of different Arts and Craft activities: from engaging with the natural world and practising bushcraft skills in Woodland Craft, to developing wet-on-wet painting techniques in Art, to learning to play new instruments in Music, the afternoons at The London Acorn School are a chance to unleash one's creativity.
+The afternoon is an assortment of different Arts and Craft activities: from engaging with the natural world and practising bushcraft skills in Woodland Craft, to developing wet-on-wet painting techniques in Art, to learning to play new instruments in Music, to trying new sports such as swimming, football and sailing, the afternoons at The London Acorn School are a chance to unleash one's creativity.

 Finally, at the end of the school day, children sing farewell to each other and their teacher, closing the school day with rhythm.
-Children can then stay on at school to engage in one of the many extra-curricular clubs on offer: games, drama, woodwork, etc.
+Children can then stay on at school to engage in one of the many extra-curricular clubs on offer: sports, music, yoga, art etc.

 Junior Sc Junior School Day 2023-24

 8.30am Arrival, Registration and Rhythmic Time/Maths Practice

 9.00am Literacy

-10.15am Snack time
+10.15am Break time

-10.30am Play time

-11.00am Maths
+10.45am Maths

-11.45am Humanites, Languages, PSHE, RE etc.
+11.30am Humanites, Languages, PSHE, RE etc.

-12.30pm Lunch time
+12.15pm Lunch time

 1.15pm Creative Lessons (Woodland Craft, Art, Music, PE, Science etc.)

-3.15pm Pick up or After School Clubs
+3.15pm Pick up or After School Clubs until 4.15pm